 - In some cases, referrals for STI/STD testing

-At the abortion facility:
+At the Abortion Facility:

 If you and your partner determine to have an abortion, here is a list of important information to gather before the procedure.
 Ask the abortion clinic staff these questions:

 - Who is the abortionist and what are their credentials?
 Be sure to write down their name.
-Don’t sign any papers that might release the abortion clinic from any medical liability if they should injure her during the procedure.
+Don’t sign any documents that might release the abortion clinic from any medical liability if they should injure her during the procedure.

-Remember that abortion doesn’t erase a mistake – it adds new problems!
+Remember, abortion doesn’t erase a mistake – it adds new problems!
 Abortion is PERMANENT.
 There is no “undoing” this decision.
 Research all your options and know that Positive Choices is there to help.